 Our Amerisleep pillows are available in two sizes, queen and king.
 They come with a risk-free 100-night sleep trial and a 10-year warranty.

-Pillow Size | Comfort Classic Price | Dual Comfort 5" Price | Dual Comfort 6" Price | Flex Pillow Price |
+| Pillow Size | Comfort Classic Price | Dual Comfort 5" Price | Dual Comfort 6" Price | Flex Pillow Price |

-Queen | $90 | $130 | $150 | $75 |
+| Queen | $90 | $130 | $150 | $75 |

-King | $115 | $150 | $170 | $100 |
+| King | $115 | $150 | $170 | $100 |

-Why Pillow Size Matters
+Why Does Pillow Size Matter for Sleep Quality?

 Most people prefer sleeping on their pillow all night, but if you’re sleeping on the wrong size pillow, you might sleep off during the night.
 The right pillow functions as the perfect support for your head, cradling your neck or shoulders as you sleep.
 You need this support to maintain healthy spinal alignment, preventing neck ache or upper back pains.